Klumz/comp150-agile/README.md

 "Many tools for the visualization of story cards, however, do not exploit all features of these cards.
 Often, story cards are presented in lists, tables or other fixed structures."
 - While "Trello" (among others) is organised in a number of lists or tables, it is quite versatile in terms of letting users use various features for their cards.

+# Essay stuff
+For this essay, I will be using and answering the following research question: How does running daily stand-ups in a virtual office setting, using tools such as Slack, influence time-boxing and team productivity?
+I will be focusing on how it influences time-boxing & team productivity, the importance of using virtual tools and the various effects it inflicts on different people.
+I have chosen to explore this question because I feel like I have enough personal experience to discuss about this certain topic, something that I think will reinforce my facts and opinions.
+Additionally, I believe it to be an especially important topic in today's world of business and technology, where we can merge both to provide and receive good and realistically timed products.